gbmhunter/blog/content/space/rasterio/_index.md

 `rasterio` is a Python package which aims to provide a friendlier API to GDAL than GDAL's own Python API (which feels very C-like).
 It is an [open source project on GitHub](https://github.com/mapbox/rasterio) that is created and maintained by [mapbox](https://www.mapbox.com/).

+{{% img="raster-io-example-image.png" width="400px" caption="A GeoTIF file which has been reprojected and displayed using rasterio." %}}

 Most of the code examples below assume you have imported `rasterio` into the current module with:

 ```py